Why Flamingos Aren't Born With Their Iconic Pink Color

 Diet and Pigmentation: The Source of Pink

-Flamingos' distinctive pink color comes from their diet, rich in specific pigments known as carotenoids.
+Flamingos’ distinctive pink color comes from their diet, which is rich in specific carotenoid pigments.
 These pigments are found in the brine shrimp and blue-green algae that flamingos consume in large quantities.
 Their specialized feeding behaviors allow them to filter these organisms from shallow waters in the saline lakes, lagoons, and coastal areas they inhabit.

 The relationship between diet and coloration becomes evident when observing flamingos in different habitats.
 Those residing in environments with abundant carotenoid-rich food sources display more vibrant coloration than those with less diverse food options.
 This direct correlation between diet and appearance represents nature’s most visible example of how nutrition affects physical characteristics.